 An Overview on Frozen Shoulder (Adhesive Capsulitis)

 What is frozen shoulder?
 Frozen shoulder, otherwise known as adhesive capsulitis, is a common condition marked by pain and stiffness in the shoulder joint.
 Occurring in approximately 2% of the population, this condition typically affects patients between the ages of 40 and 60 years and females are much more likely to develop this condition.
-Van Nuys, Thousand Oaks and Los Angeles, California patients suffering from a “stiff shoulder” are advised to contact Dr. Mark Getelman, orthopedic shoulder specialist, for a diagnosis and treatment plan to alleviate symptoms related to a frozen shoulder.
+Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California patients suffering from a “stiff shoulder” are advised to contact Dr. Mark Getelman, orthopedic shoulder specialist, for a diagnosis and treatment plan to alleviate symptoms related to a frozen shoulder.